Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 How much can semen values fluctuate?

-Semen parameters vary naturally.
-Short‑term factors can measurably change results, sometimes for weeks.
+Semen values vary naturally.
+Short-term factors can measurably change results, sometimes for weeks.

 • Fever or infection in recent weeks